 The tools that exist now are very different.
-Their design is user-centred and efficient.
+Their design is user-centric and efficient.
 It is the usage that we make of the tools that make them more or less difficult to handle.

 There is no excuse not to use these tools.
 You don’t need to work in IT to be Agile, and you don’t need to have any knowledge of computer science either.